StephanieB-lgtm/scraper_parlpol/log/project_log.md

 #### 2025-01-2024
 Changes made:

--Updated the dkparl_scrape_files.py file with new entry dates -Enabled SSL check in dkparl_scraperfunctions.py -Configured the file_out_p  var in dkparl_parse-files.py
+- Updated the dkparl_scrape_files.py file with new entry dates
+- Enabled SSL check in dkparl_scraperfunctions.py
+- Configured the file_out_p  var in dkparl_parse-files.py